bbc/tams/docs/adr/0031-flow-image-support.md

 - Good: Provides simple method of storing and locating images
 - Good: Correctly described content rather than trying to mis-use existing fields
 - Good: Provides separation of essence parameters for video and still images so that in the future they can have new fields added independently
-- Bad: TAMS is a basis in the NMOS specification for the flow types.
+- Bad: TAMS uses the NMOS specification as a basis for the flow types.
 Since NMOS is for live video feeds then it has no concept of still images.
-This ADR proposes using NMOS style terminology to describe the flow type as images, however this is technically not in the NMOS specification.
+This ADR proposes using a new TAM name space to describe the flow type as images, this means there are now two name spaces used for flow and source types.

 ### Option 2: Add new flow type to support both single and mosaic style images